-Description: The site accommodates a number of backland garages.
-It is situated close to Finchley Road, in an area where trees and soft landscape have become depleted, and in a part of the Plan Area which is classified as open / green space deficient.
+Description: The site accommodates seven backland garages, and the access way between 25s and 25c, leading to behind 25b Frognal as described in Land Registry title number LN121820.
+The site is situated close to Finchley Road, in an area where trees and soft landscape have become depleted, and in a part of the Plan Area which is classified as open / green space deficient.